OldeJanitor/Mancala/README.md

     nc localhost 30000

-After this the game will prompt you to insert your player name and it will notify you when it is your turn.
+After this the game will prompt you to insert your player name to join the game.
+It will update you and everyone on the current state of the game and notify you when it is your turn.
 To make a move, simply input a digit from 0-6 which will be the pit you select to move pebbles from.
 Have Fun!

 If you are unaware of the rules of Mancala watch this video :) https://www.youtube.com/watch?v=b5UiPrjlPqM